Zim2erman2/angular-mw741u/USAGE.md

 Run the following command to translate edges to shoes

     python test.py --config configs/edges2shoes_folder.yaml --input inputs/edge.jpg --output_folder outputs --checkpoint models/edges2shoes.pt --a2b 1

+The results are stored in `outputs` folder.
+By default, it produces 10 random translation outputs.

+###### Example-guided Translation

+The above command outputs diverse shoes from an edge input.
+In addition, it is possible to control the style of output using an example shoe image.

+    python test.py --config configs/edges2shoes_folder.yaml --input inputs/edge.jpg --output_folder outputs --checkpoint models/edges2shoes.pt --a2b 1 --style inputs/shoe.jpg

+#### Training
+1. Download the dataset you want to use.
+For example, you can use the edges2shoes dataset provided by [Zhu et al.](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)

+3. Setup the yaml file.
+Check out `configs/edges2handbags_folder.yaml` for folder-based dataset organization.
+Change the `data_root` field to the path of your downloaded dataset.
+For list-based dataset organization, check out `configs/edges2handbags_list.yaml`

+3. Start training
+    ```
+    python train.py --config configs/edges2handbags_folder.yaml
+    ```

+4. Intermediate image outputs and model binary files are stored in `outputs/edges2handbags_folder`